Anti-Hindu sentiment: Malaysia

 In April 2006, local authorities demolished several Hindu temples to make way for developmental projects.
 Their reason was that these temples were unlicensed and squatting on government land.
 In April and May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was reduced to rubble after the city hall sent in bulldozers.

-The president of the Consumers Association of Subang and Shah Alam in Selangor had been helping to organise efforts to stop the local authorities in the Muslim dominated city of Shah Alam from demolishing a 107-year-old Hindu temple.
+The president of the Consumers Association of Subang and Shah Alam in Selangor had been helping to organise efforts to stop the local authorities in the Muslim-dominated city of Shah Alam from demolishing a 107-year-old Hindu temple.
 The growing Islamization in Malaysia is a cause for concern to many Malaysians who follow minority religions such as Hinduism.

 On 11 May 2006, armed city hall officers from Kuala Lumpur forcefully demolished part of a 60-year-old suburban temple that serves more than 1,000 Hindus.
-The "Hindu Rights Action Force", a coalition of several NGO's, have protested these demolitions by lodging complaints with the Malaysian Prime Minister.
+The "Hindu Rights Action Force", a coalition of several NGOs, has protested these demolitions by lodging complaints with the Malaysian Prime Minister.
 Many Hindu advocacy groups have protested what they allege is a systematic plan of temple cleansing in Malaysia.
 The official reason given by the Malaysian government has been that the temples were built "illegally".
 However, several of the temples are centuries old.

 According to a lawyer for the Hindu Rights Action Task Force, a Hindu temple is demolished in Malaysia once every three weeks.

-A group of Malaysian Muslims protested against the construction of a Hindu temple in a Muslim-majority neighborhood, using a cow's head in the demonstration, sparking concerns about racial and religious tensions in the country.